ibm-cloud-docs/language-translator/index.md

 This documentation describes managed instances of {{site.data.keyword.languagetranslatorfull}} that are offered in {{site.data.keyword.cloud_notm}} or in {{site.data.keyword.icp4dfull_notm}} as a Service.
 If you are interested in on-premises or installed deployments of the service, see [About {{site.data.keyword.languagetranslatorshort}} for {{site.data.keyword.icp4dfull_notm}}](https://{DomainName}/docs/language-translator-data?topic=language-translator-data-about#about){: external}.
 {: note}

+## Pricing
+{: #about-pricing}

+The service offers multiple pricing plans to suit your usage and application needs.
+For more information about the pricing plans or to purchase a plan, see the {{site.data.keyword.languagetranslatorshort}} service in the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/language-translator){: external}.

 ## Quick links
 {: #quick-links}